neoinsanity/ontic/_sources/ontic.txt

 The age and gender properties were added.
 The age property was set to None as no default setting was provided.
 The gender property was defined with a default setting, which was applied.

+For the collection type (dict, list, set), the *perfect_object* method will deepcopy the default value.
+This is to ensure that not all perfected objects will share a pointer to the same collection instance.

 Validate
 ---------